MOI-Global/textconvert/README.md

 # Text Converter

-An internal project allowing users to convert text specifically for Wordpress Content, EDM's and Campain Monitor.
+An internal project allowing users to convert text specifically for Wordpress Content, EDM's and Campaign Monitor.

 ## Instructions